Afiz51/lendsqr-transaction-app/README.md

   3. Check the sample.env file and fill out the keys with your details

   4. create a database to connect to on mySQL workbench

+  5. To run the app, cd into src and run node index.js

   ## Routes that can be run